-When you think of Blaenavon world heritage site you might be forgiven for conjuring images of heavy industry, coal mining and railways.
-Whilst these are of course all true what might not come to mind quite so readily are the miles of walking trails or wide variety of wildlife which has moved back in to colonise once barren valleys.
+When you think of Blaenavon world heritage site you might be forgiven for conjuring images of heavy industry, coal mining and steam railways.
+Whilst these are of course all true what might not come to mind quite so readily are the miles of walking trails or wide variety of wildlife which has recolonised these once barren valleys.
 I too have fallen foul of these preconceptions, and really should know better, so imagine my surprise when exploring Coity Tip and stumbling upon a completely new butterfly species (for us at least).

 Essentially a vast pile of waste produced by an ironstone mine sunk in the 1840’s, today Coity has been transformed into a patchwork of scrubby heathland and succession woodland, perfect habitat for the Dingy Skippers buzzing around our feet.
 In all there must have been at least five individuals in the small area we discovered, not bad going for a post-industrial landscape.

 More Dingy Skippers were to be found along the line of the Pontypool and Blaenavon Railway, the main reason for our visit as it happens, as well as several Common Blue battling to feed in the face of a stiff breeze.

 In truth the whole area was alive with insects and birdlife which were all an added bonus on what turned out to be a thoroughly enjoyable day exploring the railway.
 At just over three and a half miles in length the journey cannot be described as long but it packs in so much including friendly crew, brilliant scenery and, on our trip at least, an exquisitely turned out Andrew Barclay loco dating back to 1914.
 Having made our round trip under steam we spent a few hours walking alongside the tracks, soaking in the atmosphere and photographing the regular movements.